cold-storage/loglove/README.md

 A simple, configurable logger for node applications.

+Version `3.0.0` is nothing at all like prior versions.

 * Multiple named loggers
 * Levels configured by pattern matching on logger name
 * Configuration via environment variables and/or config file